Automation phases (Phase 1 to 4)

 |---|---|---|---|

-Section titled “Phase 1: One-shot (current)”Every skill starts here.
-Sending a prompt through Claude or ChatGPT, Picaro responds immediately.
+Section titled “Phase 1: One-shot”Every skill starts here.
+When you send a prompt through your AI agent environment, Picaro responds immediately.

 - Trigger: the operator sends a prompt manually in your AI agent environment